vbrandl/after-dark/README.md

 Help user agents know when posts were last modified.
 To do so add `publishdate` to your page front matter and update `date` anytime you make an update to a post.

-Updates will be made visible to readers by surfacing content higher in your page and post listings, and by using visible callouts on content summaries.
+Updates will be made visible to readers by surfacing content higher in your page and post listings and by using visible callouts on content summaries.
 For robots, making this change will automatically update Schema Structured Data and Web feeds, as well as the `lastmod` setting in your `sitemap.xml` file.

 You can be specific and use a datetime (with timezone offset) like: